wazuh/wazuh-dashboard-plugins/README.md

 ## Branches

-- `stable` branch on correspond to the last Wazuh app stable version.
+- `stable` corresponds to the latest Wazuh app stable version.
 - `master` branch contains the latest code, be aware of possible bugs on this branch.

 ## Requisites